 Do you know exactly why you want to invest?
 Because this will affect the type of investment you make.

-For example: If it’s for retirement then you will most likely want a safe, more long-term growth option.
-If you want it for short-term investments or potential high reward schemes, then you will need access to it all the time.
+For example, if you want to save for retirement then you will most likely want a safe, more long-term growth option.
 Knowing what you want from your investment will help you choose the right investment option for you.

 Your capital is at risk, and past performance may not be a reliable indicator of future results.
 Oval Money is not permitted to provide financial advice, and if you have any questions please consult an expert.